ramstorm/midicloro/README.md

 By David Ramström

 ## Introduction
-MIDIcloro does the following:
+MIDIcloro turns a Raspberry Pi into a little box of MIDI handling goodness!
+This is what it does:
 * Listens to MIDI data from up to 4 USB input devices (e.g. sequencers, keyboards, interfaces) and merges it into 1 output.
+* Sends MIDI clock (tempo is controlled via MIDI CC).
-* Adds MIDI clock, polyphonic chords, velocity and routing of channels to the MIDI data sent to the output.
+* Adds effects to MIDI notes (polyphonic chords, velocity and changing of channels - all controlled via MIDI CC).
-* Settings can be controlled in real-time via MIDI CC sent from the input devices.
 * Runs stand-alone on the Raspberry Pi.
 No need for a mouse, keyboard or monitor.
 Auto start script is included.
 * Plain old MIDI connectors (5-pin DIN) are supported by using a USB MIDI interface.

 ## Example use-cases
 * **Sequencer/keyboard rig**: Add clock, chords, velocity and channel routing to the data sent from a MIDI sequencer.
 The settings are controlled via knobs on the sequencer.
 Connect a USB MIDI keyboard as well to mix notes from the sequencer with some live jamming on the keys.
-* **Gameboy as sequencer**: Same scenario as above, but using a Nintendo Gameboy as MIDI sequencer.
-Translation of Gameboy link port data to MIDI needs to be handled before sent to MIDIcloro, i.e. you need: Gameboy, Arduinoboy, Raspberry Pi and a USB MIDI interface/cable.
+* **Gameboy as sequencer**: Same scenario as above, but using a Gameboy + Arduinoboy as MIDI sequencer.
+  * Use LSDJ MIDI out mode and connect Gameboy - Arduinoboy - MIDIcloro input port.
+  * Clock and other functions can easily be controlled from LSDJ.
+See *Gameboy examples*.
+  * Improve note stability by using a special Arduinoboy version together with MIDIcloro.
+See *Mono mode*.
 * **Clock only**: Use MIDIcloro as a master clock.
 You can connect a MIDI controller to set the tempo with a knob.

 ## Settings
-This is an overview of the config file *midicloro.cfg*.
-The config file is built when running `./midicloro -c` (see *Run*).
-It can be manually edited (changes take effect on restart).
+The config file below gives a good overview of the many functions of MIDIcloro.
+The file is called *midicloro.cfg* and is created when running the initial config `./midicloro -c` (see *Initial configuration*).

 ```
 input1 = (inputs and output are detected automatically when running the configuration)